NeuralStorm/MATLAB-offline-neural-analysis/docs/window_classify_main.md

 ## Configuration File

-The particular variables MONA will expect to find in `conf_window_classify.csv` are:
+The particular variables MONA will expect to find in `conf_window_classifier.csv` are:

 |Variable Name|Description| Format |
 |:-----------|:--| :----------:|